eldoctorenlapista/cordova-background-geo/README.md

 ### Android Headless Task (Experimental)

-Special task that gets executed when app is terminated, but plugin was configured to continue running in background (option `stopOnTerminate: false`).
-In this scenario [Android Activity](https://developer.android.com/reference/android/app/Activity.html) was killed by the system and all registered event listeners (`BackgroundGeolocation.on('event')` will not be triggered until next app launch.
+Special task that gets executed when app is terminated, but plugin was configured to continue running in the background (option `stopOnTerminate: false`).
+In this scenario [Activity](https://developer.android.com/reference/android/app/Activity.html) was killed by the system and all registered event listeners will not be triggered until app is relaunched.

-Keep in mind that callback function lives in isolated scope.
-Variables from upper scope cannot be referenced!

 **Note:** Prefer configuration options `url` and `syncUrl` over headless task.
 Use it sparingly!